A Brief History of CELDI-Liberia

 The Center for Education and Leadership Development Initiative, Liberia (CELDI-Liberia) was established by a native Liberian, Rev. E. Alfred Walker, in the USA, when he studied at Princeton Theological Seminary, Princeton, New Jersey.
 This initiative was largely supported by high level administrative and faculty members of Princeton who thought that his vision to Change Liberia … one child at a time was an effort worth supporting.

 On March 18, 2016, Rev. Walker brought together nine persons from the Princeton Community and it’s surroundings to make a presentation about this vision for Liberia and to make a request for CELDI-Liberia’s US board members.
 During this meeting, the following persons were present: Rev. Deborah K. Davis, the then Director of Field Education, Dr. Chester Polk, Associate Director of Field Education, Rev. Dr. Victor Aloyo, Jr., Vice President for Diversity, Dr. John Bowlin, Chairman of Ethics Department, Rev. Bill Davis, Rev. Marsha Harris, Chairman of First Presbyterian Church, Moorestown, NJ.
 Dr. Chanon Ross, the then Director of the Institute of Youth Ministry, and Rev. Thomas Wilson.
 Five of the nine persons signed up to serve on the board.
 They were: Rev. Deborah K. Davis, Rev. Marsha Harris, Dr. John Bowlin, Dr. Victor Aloyo, Jr., and Rev. Dr. Chester Polk.
 Of the five persons that signed up, Rev. Davis and Rev. Harris were selected to serve as chair and vice respectively on the board.
+As a result of the appealing nature of the vision of CELDI, Mrs. Heidi Jamieson, signed up to serve on the board few months down the road.
+Since then she has served so incredibly.

 A few weeks later, the board members began setting up speaking engagements for Rev. Walker to share the vision with their friends and members of their congregation.
 Those few weeks were golden moments for the organization’s initial fundraising campaign and they yielded really good fruits, financially.